rasa/sqlseer/README.md

 # Sqlseer [![Flattr this][flatter_png]][flatter]

 Simple, yet powerful, MySQL report generator.
 Reports can be saved to .csv, .html, .txt, .xls, and .xml formats.
-A demo of Sqlseer is at http://sqlseer.smithii.com/
+To see Sqlseer in action, please visit [sqlseer.smithii.com](http://sqlseer.smithii.com/)

 ## Quick Start